-Som Line of eight above the FPL A habitak existing c A habitable room window, balcony, terrace, deck or patio with a direct view into a habitable room window of existing dwelling within a horizontal distance of 9 metres (measured at ground level) of the window, balcony, terrace, deck or patio should be either: Standard met North-east elevation Offset: Have s Offset a minimum of 1.5 metres from the edge of one window to the edge of the other.
-Have sill heights of at least 1.7 metres above floor level.
+Line of eight above the FFL The FFL The of eight above a count level ight above A habitable room window, balcony, terrace, deck or patio with a direct view into a habitable room window of existing dwelling within a horizontal distance of 9 metres (measured at ground level) of the window, balcony, terrace, deck or patio should be either: ith a direct view into a habitable room window of neasured at ground level) of the window, balcony, ✓ Standard met North-east elevation Offset a minimum of 1.5 metres from the edge of one window to the edge of the other.
+Have sill heights of at least 1.7 metres above floor level. idow to the edge of the other.
 All north-east facing upper level habitable room windows would be provided with obscure glazing up to 1.8m above finished floor level.
-Have fi Have fixed, obscure glazing in any part of the window below 1.7 metre above floor level.
-North-west elevation Have p per cer Have permanently fixed external screens to at least 1.7 metres above floor level and be no more than 25 per cent transparent.
-Dwelling 3 north-west facing upper level Bedroom 1 window would have a minimum sill height of 1.8m above finished floor level.
-Obscure that there Obscure glazing in any part of the window below 1.7 metres above floor level may be openable provided that there are no direct views as specified in this standard.
+Have fixed, obscure glazing in any part of the window below 1.7 metre above floor level. low 1.7 metre above floor level.
+North-west elevation Have permanently fixed external screens to at least 1.7 metres above floor level and be no more than 25 per cent transparent. netres above floor level and be no more than 25 Dwelling 3 north-west facing upper level Bedroom 1 window would have a minimum sill height of 1.8m above finished floor level.
+Obscure glazing in any part of the window below 1.7 metres ab that there are no direct views as specified in this standard. any part of the window below 1.7 metres above floor level may be openable provided rect views as specified in this standard.
 Standard met Obscure glazing for habitable room windows is not proposed to be openable below 1.7m.
-Screens Screens used to obscure a view should be: ✓ Standard met Perfore Perforated panels or trellis with a maximum of 25 per cent openings or solid translucent panels.
+Screens used to obscure a view should be: ✓ Standard met Perforated panels or trellis with a maximum of 25 per cent openings or solid translucent panels. rt openings or solid translucent panels.
 No external screens are proposed.
-Permai Permanent, fixed and durable.
-Design Designed and coloured to blend in with the development.
-The stan property room, ba The standard does not apply to a new habitable room window, balcony, terrace, deck or patio which faces a property boundary where there is a visual barrier at least 1.8 metres high and the floor level of the habitable room, balcony, terrace, deck or patio is less than 0.8 metres above ground level at the boundary.
-Standard met The 1.9m high fences on the north-eastern, north- western and south-western boundaries would prevent any ground floor overlooking.
+Permanent, fixed and durable.
+Designed and coloured to blend in with the development.
+The standard does not apply to a new habitable room window, balcony, terrace, deck or patio which faces a property boundary where there is a visual barrier at least 1.8 metres high and the floor level of the habitable room, balcony, terrace, deck or patio is less than 0.8 metres above ground level at the boundary. not apply to a new habitable room window, balcony, terrace, deck or patio which faces a where there is a visual barrier at least 1.8 metres high and the floor level of the habitable ace, deck or patio is less than 0.8 metres above ground level at the boundary.
+Standard met The 1.9m high fences on the north-eastern, north-western and south-western boundaries would prevent any ground floor overlooking.